Goosebumps 2: Haunted Halloween: Production

 On September 2, 2015, it was reported that a sequel to the film Goosebumps was already in the planning stages, with Sony looking for a screenwriter.
 On January 17, 2017, a January 26, 2018 release date was set, and Rob Letterman confirmed that he was to return as director for the sequel.
 On February 6, 2017, it was announced that the film's release date had been delayed to September 21, 2018, taking the date previously held by Hotel Transylvania 3: Summer Vacation.

 In May 2017, the title was said to be Goosebumps: HorrorLand.
 At the time, it was also reported that Jack Black would reprise his role as R. L. Stine.

 In November 2017, Rob Lieber was tapped to pen the script.
-In December 2017, Ari Sandel was announced as the director instead of Letterman, due to the latter being busy directing Pokémon: Detective Pikachu for Legendary Entertainment.
+In December 2017, Ari Sandel was announced as the director instead of Letterman, due to Letterman being busy directing Detective Pikachu for Legendary Entertainment.
 Variety reported that two scripts had been written: one script in which Black would reprise his role, while the other had Black cut out entirely.
 In December 2017, the sequel's release date was pushed to October 12, 2018.

 The film was later renamed Goosebumps: Slappy's Revenge, and its new leading cast members were set as Madison Iseman, Ben O'Brien, Caleel Harris and Jeremy Ray Taylor (O'Brien did not appear in the finished film).
 Ken Jeong, Chris Parnell and Wendi McLendon-Covey joined the following month.
 Filming began on March 7, and in April 2018 the title was renamed again, to Haunted Halloween.

 It was initially stated by Sony representatives that Avery Lee Jones, who puppeteered Slappy in the film, would also voice the character.
 Jack Black returned for the film as Stine, and it was later reported that Mick Wingert would actually voice Slappy.

+Music

 Release

 Goosebumps 2: Haunted Halloween was released on October 12, 2018.
 The film's first trailer premiered on July 11, 2018, the international trailer on August 16, 2018, and a third trailer on September 20, 2018.
 A television spot was released on September 24, 2018, which also confirmed that Jack Black would return for the film.
 Unlike the first film where it was given RealD 3D screenings, the sequel was not in the format.

-Goosebumps 2: Haunted Halloween was released on Digital on December 25th 2018 and DVD and Blu-ray on January 15, 2019.
+Goosebumps 2: Haunted Halloween was released on Digital on December 25, 2018, and DVD and Blu-ray on January 15, 2019.